Iconos/Pokegenesys-Project/README.md

 14: Creation of a Mystery Dungeon module.
 A set of rules for when the PCs are pokemon themselves.

-15: Conversion of Minion/rival/adversary groups into the more-thematic classifications of Horde, Totem, Ancient, and primal levelled pokemon.
+15: Conversion of Minion/Rival/Adversary groups into the more-thematic classifications of Horde, Totem, Ancient, and Primal-class pokemon.
 (My old setting had an additional classification of Eldritch, but I'm not sure where that would fit atm.)

+16: Clarification of rules for double, multi-, and tri-battles.
+Update the Emotion Engine to reflect a pokemon's attitude when ganged up on for battle/capture.